-The following will not be accepted as patient care experience: PA or physician observer or shadowing, medical scribes, non-clinical research assistant positions, pharmacy technician, candy striper or junior volunteer positions, CPR or ACLS instructor, wilderness medicine instructor, patient transporter or sitter, pharmaceutical representative, ski patroller, life guard, aerobics instructor, unit clerk, insurance clerk, medical secretary or other clerical positions.
+The following will not be accepted as patient care experience: PA or physician observer or shadowing, non-clinical research assistant positions, candy striper or junior volunteer positions, CPR or ACLS instructor, wilderness medicine instructor, patient transporter or sitter, pharmaceutical representative, ski patroller, life guard, aerobics instructor, unit clerk, insurance clerk, medical secretary or other clerical positions.

 Can I defer my acceptance into the PAS program for a year?

-Deferral requests wil be evaluated on an individual basis.
+Deferral requests will be evaluated on an individual basis.
 Deferral requests must be made by December 1 of the application year with no guarantee that all requests will be granted.

 I received notification that I have been placed on the waitlist - is the waitlist ranked, and how can I find out about my position on the waitlist?